Dinosaur Valley State Park: History

+Eastward-dipping limestones, sandstones, and mudstones of the Glen Rose Formation were deposited during the early Cretaceous Period approximately 113 million years ago along the shorelines of an ancient sea and form the geological setting for the park area.
+The tracks were formed when dinosaurs stuck their feet into fine-grained limy soft mud and their footprints were perfectly preserved.Over the last million years or so, these layered formations have been eroded, dissected and sculpted by the Paluxy River which, in many places, has cut down to resistant beds and planed off sizable exposures of rock in the river bottom.

+In 1909, the area was uncovered when a child discovered "large, three-toed tracks" along the river following a flood on the Paluxy River a year earlier.
+Around 1928, upon becoming aware of the site, paleontologist R.T.
+Bird of the American Museum of Natural History in New York, visited the area and discovered sauropod tracks, which was "the first proof that sauropods walked on land".

-Dinosaur Valley State Park, located just northwest of Glen Rose in Somervell County, Texas, is a 1524.72 acre scenic park set astride the Paluxy River.
-The land for the park was acquired from private owners under the State Parks Bonds Program during 1968 and opened to the public in 1972.
+The land for Dinosaur Valley State Park was acquired from private owners under the State Parks Bonds Program during 1968 and opened to the public in 1972.
 In addition to being a state park, it is also a National Natural Landmark.

-Eastward-dipping limestones, sandstones, and mudstones of the Glen Rose Formation were deposited during the early Cretaceous Period approximately 113 million years ago along the shorelines of an ancient sea, and form the geological setting for the park area.
-Over the last million years or so, these layered formations have been eroded, dissected and sculpted by the Paluxy River which, in many places, has cut down to resistant beds and planed off sizable exposures of rock in the river bottom.

 Purported human footprints

 Near Dinosaur Valley State Park, in the limestone deposits along the Paluxy River, "twin sets" of tracks were found in the Glen Rose Formation as early as 1908.
 These footprints were once thought to be evidence that humans and non-avian dinosaurs lived at the same time, but now are identified to be created by dinosaurs.
 However, young-Earth creationists continue to believe that humans and non-avian dinosaurs lived at the same time, a notion that is contrary to the standard view of the geological time scale.
-Biologist Massimo Pigliucci has noted that geologists in the 1980s "clearly demonstrated that no human being left those prints," but rather "they were in fact metatarsal dinosaur tracks, together with a few pure and simple fakes."
+Biologist Massimo Pigliucci has noted that geologists in the 1980s "clearly demonstrated that no human being left those prints", but rather "they were in fact metatarsal dinosaur tracks, together with a few pure and simple fakes".

 The family of George Adams, who claimed to have found human footprints in the Glen Rose Formation, later admitted that Adams' and some others' fossil footprints were a hoax.
 Zana Douglas, the granddaughter of George Adams, explained that during the 1930s' Great Depression her grandfather and other residents of Glen Rose made money by making moonshine and selling "dinosaur fossils".
-The faux fossils brought $15 to $30 and when the supply ran low, they "just carved more, some with human footprints thrown in."
+The faux fossils brought $15 to $30 and when the supply ran low, they "just carved more, some with human footprints thrown in".

+Nature

+Animals

+Mammals include white-tailed deer, Mexican long-nosed armadillo, coyote, bobcat, eastern fox squirrel, Virginia opossum, eastern cottontail, common raccoon, and striped skunk.
+Birds include black-capped vireo, golden-cheeked warbler, and wild turkey.

+Plants

+Trees in the park include American elm, American sycamore, Ashe juniper, black willow, bur oak, cedar elm, eastern cottonwood, eastern black walnut, green ash, honey mesquite, pecan, post oak, sugar hackberry, Texas ash, Texas live oak, and Texas red oak.